felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

    - wide enough to hide the sentences below what I am reading, which ensures I am not reading "in diagonal".

-## Tip 5: Identify elements of an enumeration in the text
+## Tip 6: Identify elements of an enumeration in the text

+What this tip is about is highlighting your nuggets in a way that makes them more comfortable to write down later.

 I noticed that some authors like to create enumerations in prose instead of in a list form.
 In order to help my future note-taking